 The Max Planck Trialogues are a publication series of the MPIL that is published with Cambridge University Press.
 In a Max Planck Trialogue, three authors discuss one topic within the international law surrounding armed conflict.
 Each trio is composed so as to engage different modes of legal thinking, intellectual paradigms, regional backgrounds, and professional specialisation.
 By bringing the pluralism of premises and methods to the fore, the Trialogues facilitate the emergence and global refinement of common legal understandings.

-Vol. I - Self-defence against non-state actors (co-authored by Mary Ellen O'Connell, Christian Tams, Dire Tladi) - scheduled for publication in 2018
+Vol. I - Self-defence against non-state actors (co-authored by Mary Ellen O'Connell, Christian Tams, Dire Tladi), 2019

-Vol. II - Applicability of International Humanitarian Law (co-authored by Helen Duffy, Janina Dill, Ziv Bohrer)
+Vol. II - Law Applicable to Armed Conflict (co-authored by Helen Duffy, Janina Dill, Ziv Bohrer), 2020

-Vol. III - Reparation for Victims of Armed Conflict (co-authored by Cristián Correa, Shuichi Furuya, Clara Sandoval)
+Vol. III - Reparation for Victims of Armed Conflict (co-authored by Cristián Correa, Shuichi Furuya, Clara Sandoval), 2020

 On 8-9 November 2018 the fourth Trialogue workshop, dealing with the doctrine of ‘intervention by invitation’ took place.